 CDG led the update of the City of Fitchburg Bicycle and Pedestrian Plan for 2017.
 The Plan offers infrastructure and programming recommendations to improve walking and bicycling conditions in Fitchburg and make walking and riding a bicycle more convenient and enjoyable travel choices for people who live, work, and play in the city.

 CDG designed and facilitated community engagement activities for the City of Minneapolis’ project to redesign Hennepin Avenue from Lake Street West to 36th Street West.
 The purpose of the engagement events was to inform the public about the project scope and schedule, seek ideas on the future of the corridor, and let the public know how to stay engaged with the project.

-The City of Grand Forks is working with the Grand Forks - East Grand Forks Metropolitan Planning Organization (MPO) to update the city's long-range land use plan, which will steer how Grand Forks manages growth and development over the next 30 years.
+The City of Grand Forks in coordination with the Grand Forks - East Grand Forks Metropolitan Planning Organization (MPO) recently updated their long-range Land Use Plan.
+The plan is a guiding document for how the City will manage growth and development over the next 30 years.

 CDG worked with staff and residents of Brooklyn Park to develop the city's first Pedestrian and Bicycle Plan.

 Deeply informed by a community health and Active Living / Active Transportation framework, the plan seeks to increase opportunities for walking and biking for residents of all ages and abilities by making walking and biking in the city safer, more inviting, more useful and more convenient.